zac-freeman/html-make/README.md

 A simple test of functionality can be performed with `perl ./html-make sample-source/ sample-output/`.
 There should be one file located at ./sample-output/final-template.html containing some simple, valid, jovial HTML.

 ## Questions and concerns
-If you're actually using this and having problems, please message me!
+If you're actually using this and having problems, please create an issue or message me!
 It would do incredible things for my ego to know that someone was voluntarily using something I wrote and I would greatly appreciate having this script "battle-tested".